Academics, Programs, and Opportunities

 Academic Advisers

 Every student is assigned a faculty member who serves as that student’s academic adviser.
 At Oxford College, each student’s assigned adviser will also teach a Discovery Seminar in their first semester of study.
-Faculty advisers will also work with students throughout their two years at Oxford and their Milestone Project in their final semester of study.
+Faculty advisers will also work with students throughout their two years at Oxford.
 Commitment to each student’s holistic development, from academics to extracurriculars and from career to personal growth, is valued over narrow alignment with students’ initial academic interests.
 Students meet with their adviser periodically throughout each semester to discuss degree progression, leadership opportunities, personal growth and development, career options, and summer plans such as study, internship and research.
-Students will be expected to meet with their advisers to complete their Milestone Project, as well.
 Adviser approval is required for registration and other changes to a student’s enrollment after registration.

 Advisers, with support from Oxford College’s Advising Support Center, assist students in their transition from high school to college and in their selection of courses, major, and career.
 While advisers provide assistance, each student is responsible for knowing and meeting the requirements for graduation explained in this catalog.
 Students who wish to change advisers should consult the faculty adviser(s) with whom they are interested in establishing the advising relationship.
 Adviser Change Request Forms are available in the Advising Support Center.